bictorv/chaosnet-bridge/EXAMPLES.md

 Note that `pidp` is assumed to be the host name of your PiDP-10 system - update as appopriate.

-You also need to add the following to the cbridge.conf on the PiDP-10 (nothing needs to be added for the ITS system/emulator):
+You also need to add the following to the cbridge.conf on the PiDP-10, where `desktop` is assumed to be the host name of your desktop.
+(Nothing needs to be added for the ITS system/emulator):

 	; Here is the link to the desktop cbridge link chudp desktop:42042 host 177003 myaddr 177001